 “Overall, we are pretty impressed with the whole Sleep monitoring feature on the Amazon Halo.
 Between the detailed metrics and a wide variety of labs combined with auto-detection, the Halo makes it a worthwhile device if you are looking for a wearable with simple yet powerful sleep monitoring features.”

-We didn’t try out the Tone and Body fat percentage features.
+We left out a few things here–we didn’t try out the tone at this point (we did later in this article) and Body fat percentage features.

-We would like to understand and explore all the privacy-related settings before we try out these features.
+W’s also like to understand all the privacy-related settings better before we try out these features.